OperationSpark/teacher-training-curriculum/Lesson3.md

 <img src="http://i.imgur.com/3qMNw9D.png" />

 When you've visited a link it will become purple.
 You can change the way links look and act with something called CSS.
 We'll get to that soon.

+### Images
+The image element in HTML is one of the few with no closing tag because there is nothing to wrap tags around.